Improving Handwritten Text Recognition via 3D Attention and Multi-Scale Training: Discussion and Conclusion

-In this paper, inspired by the segmentation-free methods, we propose a new recognition network by using a novel 3D attention module and global-local context information.
-Main canonical neural units including attention mechanisms, fully-connected layer, recurrent unit and convolutional layer are ingeniously organized into a network.
+Overall, main canonical neural units including attention mechanisms, fully-connected layers, recurrent units and convolutional layers are ingeniously organized into a network.
 The network weights are effectively optimized by the multi-scale training.
-Experiments on the latest Chinese handwritten text datasets and the English handwritten text dataset show that the proposed method can achieve comparable results with the state-of-the-art methods.
+Experimental results show that the proposed method can achieve comparable results with the state-of-the-art methods.
 Besides, the visualization analysis demonstrates the proposed attention mechanism is reasonable.
-For future work, we will aim to compress and accelerate the network to reduce decoding time and complete the actual deployment by using more training data and combining the text detection.
-Furthermore, we will investigate large vision models.
+For future work, we will investigate large vision and language models for document analysis.